huss-osman/linux-fundamentals/bash-scripting/fundamentals/16-environment-and-path.md

 ## Key Takeaways

-- Environment variables store system and configuration data
+- Environment variables store system, user, and configuration data

+- They provide runtime context that makes scripts adaptable

 - `PATH` determines where commands are found

-- Scripts must be **executable** to run

-- `export` makes variables available globally

-- Adding directories to PATH enables **system-wide command access**
+- Standard variables like `$PATH` and `$LANG` are commonly used

+- Variables are accessed using the `$` prefix

+- Assigning them to local variables improves clarity

-- Incorrect PATH settings can cause **“command not found” errors**
+- Incorrect PATH settings can cause “command not found” errors

 ---

 ## Reflection
 Understanding environment variables and PATH clarified how the shell locates commands and shares configuration across processes.

-Learning to read, export, and modify PATH made scripts easier to execute, automate, and maintain across systems.
+Learning to read, export, and modify environment variables — especially `PATH` — made scripts more portable, adaptable, and reliable.

+Recognising the value of standard environment variables helped bridge the gap between writing simple scripts and writing scripts that are aware of the system they run on.